With COVID-19 causing borders to close around the world, we’ll be updating this guide with popular countries that have re-opened to Singaporeans.

 Do I need to be quarantined in Malaysia: Yes.
 For foreign nationals, you’ll have to pay RM150 (~S$48.90) for each day of the 14-day quarantine.
 You’ll also need to sign a LoU (Letter of Undertaking), which you can find on Malaysia’s Ministry of Foreign Affairs website.
 You’ll be quarantined in specific hotels that have been gazetted to hold people under quarantine.

 What restrictions are there in Malaysia: Malaysia is currently under the Recovery Movement Control Order (RMCO).
 You’ll also need to submit your LoU and relevant documents to the Malaysian Consulate in Singapore, and await their approval before you can enter Malaysia.
 In Malaysia, interstate travel has largely resumed, and businesses are slowly beginning to open.
+You also have to download the MySejahtera app, which is similar to the TraceTogether app in Singapore.
 However, we recommend that you check the specific rules and regulations depending on which state you may be travelling to.

 To find out more about social distancing measures, the Malaysian Ministry of Health has released a statement which you may find helpful.